Ice on power lines

 - Treat any downed line as though it is energized and keep others away.
 Never attempt to move or repair lines or remove tree branches.

 - If your vehicle accidentally makes contact with a downed line, do not get out of it.
 If it is safe to do so, back slowly away from the line or wait for help to arrive.

 Ice-covered power lines and high winds pulled and twisted this tower in 2012.

-Ice melting may require us to shut off the power to certain customers, but it's a short-term outage that can help prevent significant equipment damage resulting in longer outages.
-Power is cut to a certain section of lines, and the customers serviced by those lines, for 1 to 3 hours.
+Ice melting may require us to shut off power to certain customers, about 1 to 6 hours, to help prevent significant equipment damage resulting in longer outages.

-A controlled short-circuit is placed at one end of a sub-transmission line.
-The current flow creates a gradual temperature increase that heats up the line and melts the ice.
-Melting can only be done when the outside temperature is −7°C or higher.
-Using 2 crews of 3 to 4 people each (one crew working outside on the equipment and the other crew working in a control room), we can melt the ice off 30 to 50 kilometres of line in about 3 hours.
-We developed the ice melting process more than 30 years ago and we're recognized as leaders in the field.
+A controlled short-circuit is placed at one end of a line.
+The current flow creates a temperature increase that heats up the line and melts the ice.
+2 crews of 3 to 4 people each (one crew working outside on the equipment and the other crew working in a control room), we can melt the ice off 30 to 50 km of line in about 3 hours, often with no customer outages.